Close-up of a newborn lying on a blanket with eyes closed and mouth open mid-sneeze, wearing a striped outfit and raising their arms

 • Worsening of asthma or eczema symptoms.

 If your child has any of the above symptoms after spending some time around one of the above allergens, they may have an allergy.
-For example, if your notice your child sneezing and itching their eyes after playing in a field of grass, they may be suffering from hay fever.
+For example, if you notice your child sneezing and itching their eyes after playing in a field of grass, they may be suffering from hay fever.
 It can be helpful to speak to your child’s GP if you think they may have an allergy.
 They will be able to advise you on the root cause and the best treatment for your little one.

 Remedies for a Sneezing Newborn

-It can often be hard to watch your baby struggling, and the same applies to sneezing.
-Luckily, sneezing is generally harmless and completely normal for babies.
-However, in some cases, it may indicate that your child has caught a cold or is suffering from allergies.
 If your newborn’s sneezing is caused by a respiratory infection like the common cold or flu, your child’s GP may recommend a number of ways to alleviate your baby’s symptoms.
 These may include encouraging your child to drink more, offering more frequent smaller feeds, or using saline nose drops or a spray to help with a blocked nose.
-On the other hand, if your little one is sneezing due to nasal allergies, the number one tactic is to keep your child away from irritants.
-However, this isn’t always practical.
-Here are some things you can do to help manage:

 The Bottom Line

-Sneezing is a completely normal phenomenon among newborns, infants and adults alike.
-It is one of the natural ways in which your baby’s body gets rid of germs and irritants.
-In this way, it can actually be a good sign that your little one’s reflexes and senses are working properly.
 If you notice that your baby’s sneezing is accompanied by a temperature or cough, this may indicate that they are currently suffering from the common cold or flu.
 These respiratory illnesses typically clear up on their own with minimal interference after a couple of days, but if you have any concerns, it may be worth speaking to your child’s GP.
 Sneezing may also be attributable to certain allergies such as hay fever.
-Your baby is constantly developing and finding new ways to communicate with your during their first few weeks on the planet.
-Some of these ways may surprise you, but most are nothing to worry about and a sign your little one is growing and developing reflexes that are key to their development.

-The information in this article is based on the expert advice found in trusted medical and government sources, such as the National Health Service (NHS).The content on this page should not replace professional medical advice.
+The information in this article is based on the expert advice found in trusted medical and government sources, such as the National Health Service (NHS).
+You can find a full list of sources used for this article below.
+The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.